Understanding Henry`s Law in Physics IDC Dive Theory

 Stay well within the limits of tables and computers.

 Breathing air with mixtures of helium and oxygen with no nitrogen.
 In deep dives, nitrogen can also lead to decreased mental function.
 Helium is less soluble in the blood and does not build up.
-This posses less threat to a diver and is ideal for deep dives.
+This possess less threat to a diver and is ideal for deep dives.

 Decompress in a decompression chamber.
 Divers are placed in a high-pressure environment that is slowly reduced, allowing nitrogen to be released at a safe rate.